2024 United States presidential election in Florida: County swings

-The only counties where Harris held up well were majority-Black Gadsden County, 30% Black Leon County (home to the state capital of Tallahassee), and Alachua County (home to the University of Florida).
+The only counties where Harris held up well were majority-Black Gadsden County, 30% Black Leon County (home to the state capital of Tallahassee and Florida State University), and Alachua County (home to the University of Florida).
 Gadsden County gave Harris 65% of the vote, Leon County 60%, and Alachua County 59%.
+Harris held up with Black voters and White voters with college degrees, but collapsed nationwide among Hispanic voters even in urban areas.
+(Note: As one example, Trump won 27% of the vote in The Bronx, which is 56% Hispanic, 34% Black, 5% Asian, and just 14% White.)
+Nationally, Trump came within single digits of winning Hispanic voters (51-46%) and won a majority of Latino male voters (54-44%).
+Latino men voted to the right of White women (53-46%), because Harris did well among White women with college degrees (58-41%).
+Harris did nonetheless win New Mexico by 6%, despite New Mexico being half-Hispanic.

 Harris only narrowly won the Miami metropolitan area, as a whole winning the three counties of Palm Beach, Broward, and Miami-Dade over Trump by just 1,360,195 to 1,331,378 (49.95% to 48.89%).
 In Broward County (home to Fort Lauderdale and 27% Black), Harris won just 58% of the vote, the lowest for a Democratic candidate there since 1992.
 Broward voted to the right of Gadsden, Leon, and Alachua counties despite being far more populous.
-Harris only won Palm Beach County by less than 1%, though it was Trump’s home county and Ron DeSantis had won the county in 2022.
+Harris only won Palm Beach County by less than 1%, though it was Trump's home county and Ron DeSantis had won the county in 2022.

 Florida had the third-largest swing to the right in this election (after New York and New Jersey), with Trump improving his performance from 2020 by 9.7%.
 It was also the largest swing to the right in a state he won.